-The program philosophy is committed to a high standard of educational excellence while promoting learner responsibility, effective communication, critical thinking, and collaboration.
-We strive to educate entry level PTA practitioner generalists that adhere to professional, ethical, and legal guidelines of the profession to serve our communities.
-We strive for excellence in all aspects of student education.
+The program philosophy is committed to a high standard of educational excellence while promoting learner responsibility, effective communication, critical thinking and collaboration.
+The program strives to educate entry level PTA practitioner generalists that adhere to professional, ethical and legal guidelines of the profession to serve the communities.
+The program also strives for excellence in all aspects of student education.
 Student education will be focused on the theory, knowledge and clinical skills essential to the entry level PTA.
-The curriculum is designed for the optimal use of technical innovation, hands on learning, and thorough practical clinical education.
-This structure drives our emphasis on technology and communication to facilitate learning in the classroom and the clinic.
+The curriculum is designed for the optimal use of technical innovation, hands on learning and thorough practical clinical education.
+This structure drives the program's emphasis on technology and communication to facilitate learning in the classroom and the clinic.
 Graduates will meet the diverse needs of employers and the community while providing high quality patient care under the direction and supervision of a physical therapist.